Alexandre-Frantz/rtabmap_livox_realsense/README.md

 ## Mapping with LiDAR only

-To launch RTAB-MAP with the Livox MID 360 LiDAR and map an environment, execute the following commands
+To launch RTAB-MAP with the Livox MID 360 LiDAR and map an environment, execute either the following commands

 ```bash
 ros2 launch rtabmap_livox_realsense rtabmap_livox.launch.py # Without namespace